-Section 1.4 This resolution adopts by reference the SEPA Rules issued by the Washington Department of Ecology, with some modifications and additions relevant to Port operations.
-The state rules can be found in Chapter 197-11 of the Washington Administrative Code (WAC) and at the Port's Engineering Department.
+Section 1.4 This resolution adopts by reference the state SEPA rules issued by the department of ecology, with some modifications and additions relevant to Port operations.
+The state rules can be found in Chapter 197-11 of the Washington Administrative Code (WAC) and at the Port's Planning and Research Department.
 Each provision adopted by reference in this resolution is found in these statewide rules.
 Chapter 197-11 WAC should therefore be used in conjunction with this resolution.